Christianity in Africa: Early Modern Age: Jesuit missions in continental Africa

-The bishopric of Marrakesh continued to exist until the late 16th century and was borne by the suffragans of Seville.
-Juan de Prado who had attempted to re-establish the mission was killed in 1631.
-A Franciscan monastery built in 1637 was destroyed in 1659 after the downfall of the Saadi dynasty.
-A small Franciscan chapel and monastery in the mellah of the city existed until the 18th century.
+The bishopric of Marrakesh continued to exist until the late 16th century and was borne by the Roman Catholic Archdiocese of Seville.
+In 1631, Juan de Prado, who had attempted to re-establish the mission, was killed.
+A Franciscan monastery built in 1637 was destroyed in 1659 (following the decline of the Saadi dynasty).
+A small Franciscan chapel and monastery in the mellah of Marrakesh existed until the 18th century.

 20th century

-The horn of Africa
+The Horn of Africa

 The Orthodox Tewahedo split into the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church) in 1993.
 The P'ent'ay churches are works of a Protestant reformation within Ethiopian Christianity.

 The Maghreb

-The growth of Catholicism in the region after the French conquest was built on European colonizers and settlers, and these immigrants and their descendants mostly left when the countries of the region became independent.
-As of the last census in Algeria, taken on 1 June 1960, there were 1,050,000 non-Muslim civilians (mostly Catholic) in Algeria (10 percent of the total population including 140,000 Algerian Jews).
-Under French rule, the Catholic population of Algeria peaked at over one million.
-Due to the exodus of the pieds-noirs in the 1960s, more North African Christians of Berber or Arab descent now live in France than in Greater Maghreb.
+Following the French invasion, the growth of Catholicism in the region was built on European colonizers and settlers; these settlers and their descendants largely returned to Europe by the 1960s.
+As of the last census in Algeria, taken on 1 June 1960, there were 1,050,000 non-Muslim civilians (mostly Catholic) in Algeria (10 percent of the total population, including 140,000 Algerian Jews).
+Under French rule, the Catholic population of Algeria peaked at more than one million.
+Due to the exodus of the pieds-noirs in the 1960s, more North African Christians of Berber or Arab descent now live in France than in the Maghreb (Morocco, Algeria, and Tunisia).